 - Who handles the documentation, bills of lading, and compliance issues with national and international shipping?

-BR Williams, a professional 3PL, answers all of the questions posed in the scenario above.
+A professional 3PL (like BR Williams), answers all of the questions posed in the scenario above.

 - Storage: BR Williams provides warehousing, as needed, to overcome demand surges.